sshahram/portfolio-generator/README.md

 ## Description

 The main purpose of this project is to create a "portfolio generator" tool using Node.js.
-Here, a series of questions will be asked from users and their response will be collected and shown in the browser.
+Here, a series of questions will be asked from users and their responses will be collected and shown in the browser.

 ---
 ## Requirements